 - Loss of motivation or interest in hobbies or a social life

 Elderly people tend to express their low mood differently.
-Anxiety is should be seen as a warning for possible onset of depression.
-They also tend to show their low mood through complaints about physical symptoms.
+Anxiety should be seen as a warning for possible onset of depression.
+They also tend toshow their low mood through complaints about physical symptoms.

-We at Takes Care Psychology, pride ourselves in being able provide high quality psychological and counseling services to our clients and love what we do.
-We are able to provide onsite psychological therapy to residents who either live in nursing homes or independent living units.
+At Takes Care Specialist Centre, psychiatrists and psychologists take pride in being able provide high quality psychiatric and psychological services to our clients.
+During the COVID-19 pandemic, TCP can provide its services through telehealth (e.g. Skype) to residents who either live in nursing homes or independent living units.